 Private message the user

 Moderating Facebook engagement can be tricky, especially if the negative engagement is related to a sensitive topic.
-If you’d prefer to acknowledge the comment privately before removing it from view, send a message to the user before hiding it.
+Want to acknowledge the comment privately before removing it from view?
+Send a message to the user before hiding the Facebook comment.

 Find the comment in your social inbox and click the blue arrow.
 Select Reply in PM to contact the user privately.
 Then you can proceed to delete the public comment.

 Tag the comment